 The club also assists the wider community: The Center for Food Action in Mahwah; Center for Hope & Safety in Rochelle Park; Eva’s Village in Paterson; Oasis in Paterson; Ramapo-Bergen Animal Refuge in Oakland; Rebuilding Together in Ridgewood; West Bergen Mental Healthcare in Ridgewood; and YCS Holley Center in Hackensack (to name just a few).

-Popular annual community events are a fashion show, plant sale, town-wide garage sale (biennial), holiday breakfast, and band night.
+Popular annual community events are a fashion show, spring and fall plant and flower sales and an annual town-wide garage sale.
 Along with hosting these events, the organization awards college scholarships to high school seniors each year and coordinates community service outreach programs and education.

 Democratic Club of Allendale

 The Democratic Club of Allendale was founded on 20 March 2017.
 Our mission is to create a forum for an open exchange of information for issues at the local, state and national level and to maintain transparency, honesty and integrity in all of our elected officials.
 Please join us for a meeting to express your concerns and join the conversation.
 We meet on the 4th Wednesday of every month in the Council Chambers of Allendale Borough Hall, 500 West Crescent Avenue.
-For additional information please visit our website at: dcoanj.com or our facebook page at: facebook.com/docanj
+For additional information please visit our website, our facebook page, or email.

 Friends of the Library